asyncapi/asyncapi-react/README.md

 ## Usage

-> **NOTE:** Use React version 16.0.0 or higher.
-If you want to restyle the component, you must use styled-components version 4.0.0 or higher.
+> **NOTE:** Use React version 16.0.0 or higher and styled-components version 4.0.0 or higher.

 Run this command to install the component: